Rack-Robotics/Powercore-V3/README.md

 ## THEORY OF OPERATION

-The Powercore-V3 power supply unit is engineered for Electrical Discharge Machining (EDM), delivering precise control over the rapid cycling of spark initiation, heating, and termination.
+The Powercore V3 power supply unit is engineered for Electrical Discharge Machining (EDM), delivering precise control over the rapid cycling of spark initiation, heating, and termination.
 The unit generates thousands of sparks per second, seamlessly transitioning between high-voltage spark initiation and high-current spark heating, before terminating each discharge.
 This cycle repeats at high frequency.

 **Spark Initiation Voltage**: This parameter determines the conditions for spark formation.
 Higher voltages produce longer, more intense sparks, ideal for machining materials such as steel.
-The Powercore-V3 allows precise adjustment of spark initiation voltage to optimize performance for various materials.
+The Powercore V3 allows precise adjustment of spark initiation voltage to optimize performance for various materials.

 **Machining Duty Cycle**: The duty cycle governs the duration of each spark discharge.
 A longer duty cycle increases the material removal rate (MRR) but may result in greater surface roughness.
 Users can adjust the duty cycle to balance speed and surface finish based on application requirements.

 **Machining Frequency**: This setting controls the number of spark discharges per second.
 Lower frequencies enhance the material removal rate but may compromise surface smoothness.
-The Powercore-V3 enables fine-tuning of machining frequency to achieve the desired balance between efficiency and surface quality.
+The Powercore V3 enables fine-tuning of machining frequency to achieve the desired balance between efficiency and surface quality.

 **Machining Current**: The machining current, typically ranging from 40 A to 70 A, is determined by the fixed 48 VDC output during the high-current phase, combined with the impedance of the output cables and the spark discharge gap.
 The machining current is non-adjustable.